Asif17Dev/ui-task-juspay/README.md

-# Vite Project
+# UI Assignment for Juspay

-This is a Vite-powered project.
+This is a Vite-powered project for the UI assignment at Juspay.

 ## Prerequisites